Is Windows Defender Good Enough in 2024? Full Guide

 trendmicro.com

 Trend Micro offers some notable improvements over Microsoft’s built-in protections.
-Its antivirus scanner performed well in my testing, catching around the same amount of malware as Microsoft Windows Defender and providing fast disk scans and lightweight real-time protection.
+Its antivirus scanner performed well in my testing, catching around the same amount of malware as Defender.
+That said, it generated fewer false positives, the scans were faster, and its real-time protection uses fewer resources.

 I also really like Trend Micro’s anti-phishing protection, which provides color-coded rankings for Google searches and automatically blocks unsafe links from emails, texts, and pop-up ads.